 The following settings can only be modified at the time of publishing a geoprocessing service.

 You can add additional tools from the geoprocessing history to the existing geoprocessing service by clicking the Add Tool button on the Content tab.
 You can remove tools by clicking the tool name and choosing Remove.

 You can change the tool properties by clicking the edit button to the right of the tool name.

 The name of the tool.
 The name inherits from the tool metadata label.

 The name and description of the parameter.
-Both inherit from the parameter name and description of tool metadata.
+Both inherit from the parameter name and description from the tool metadata.
 You can modify them here and not affect the original tool metadata.

 The parameter type defines whether the client must supply a value for the tool to execute successfully.
 On the Content tab, you can only change optional parameters to required.
-To change a required parameter to an optional parameter, you'll need to exit the sharing pane, edit the properties of your tool, and run the tool again to create a new result.
+To change a required parameter to an optional parameter, exit the sharing pane, edit the properties of the tool, and run the tool again to create a new result.

 The input mode determines how clients will input features to your task: